 Woolaroc Wonderland of Lights, Woolaroc Museum & Wildlife Preserve (November 29–December 22, 2019)

 Wonderland of Lights at Woolaroc Museum & Wildlife Preserve in Bartlesville is a cherished local holiday tradition.
 The park transforms into the spectacular Wonderland of Lights when its historic buildings and grounds are adorned with over 750,000 lights.
 The historic Woolaroc ranch becomes the epicentre of magic.
 Check out live entertainment at the Heritage Theater almost every Friday and Saturday night.
 The scenic trail starts from the Front Gate, through the main drive to campus, with a stunning view of the illuminated buildings across from Clyde Lake.

 Castle Christmas, Muskogee (November 29–December 31, 2019)

 The Castle of Muskogee becomes a true fairytale land during the holiday season.
 Visitors can take a drive through the Village, illuminated with thousands of sparkling lights.
 There are plenty of fun activities for kids outside of the castle.
-Enjoy an old-fashioned hayride or the ride on festive Castle Train.
-There are cute holiday ponies available for the most little riders and camels for the taller ones.
-Inside the Castle, guests can warm up and enjoy a variety of family-friendly activities—Santa's workshop crafts, candle workshop, and face painting.
-There are plenty of unique gifts from the Christmas Shoppe or the Castle gift shop, free family movies, and the Cafe.
+Enjoy an old-fashioned hayride or ride the festive Castle Train.
+There are cute holiday ponies available for the littlest riders and camels for older kids.
+Inside the Castle, guests can warm up and enjoy a variety of family-friendly activities—crafts at Santa's workshop, candle workshop, and face painting.
+There are plenty of unique gifts from the Christmas Shoppe or the Castle gift shop, free family movies, and a cafe.